Nobody could see what they'd selected

 Round 1: A/B testing with Contracts TSOs

 6 moderated 1:1 interviews, 30-minute sessions on Teams + FigJam.
-The research team, Akshita Verma (researcher), Nikhilesh Shetty and I (designers), watched users attempt real tasks.
+Akshita Verma (researcher), Nikhilesh Shetty and I (designers) watched users attempt real tasks across both prototypes.

 Round 2: Usability testing with P2P TSOs

 Another 6 TSOs, P2P specialists.
 New team composition: Rupashree joined as co-designer, Akshita continued as researcher.
-Focused on hierarchy comprehension and search.
+Focused on hierarchy comprehension, tree navigation, and search results clarity.

 What twelve users taught us